 The building management security guards monitor the building via security cameras.
-After hours, security guards are stationed at the entrances of the school buildings.
 Exterior lighting is provided around the building and parking areas.
 Shrubs and hedges are minimal for safety reasons.
 Suspicious persona are questioned and asked to leave by the security team.